lucadn/positioning-5G/README.md

 https://zenodo.org/record/8161173

-The dataset contains data for six measurement campaigns carried out in 2021 in Rome, Italy (both NB-IoT an 5G) and seven campaigns carrie out in 2019 in Oslo, Norway (NB-IoT only).
+The dataset contains data for six measurement campaigns carried out in 2021 in Rome, Italy (both NB-IoT an 5G) and seven campaigns carried out in 2019 in Oslo, Norway (NB-IoT only).

 When using this code in a scientific publication, please cite the following research papers: